qaalabs/DE5M4/docs/day1/agile/scenario-b.md

-# Scenario B - Healthcare Provider
+# Agile: Scenario B ~ Healthcare Provider

 *Apply your phases from the previous activity to the scenario below.*